Amalgam removal needs to be conducted with great care

 Treatment Options for Amalgam Removal

-Mercury amalgam fillings can be replaced with a number of biocompatible materials.
+The best ‘filling material’ is natural tooth.
+Mercury amalgam fillings can be replaced with a number of more biocompatible materials.

-Biocompatible materials do not interfere with normal bodily functions.
+Biocompatible materials minimise or eliminate any interference with normal bodily functions.
 The most commonly used alternatives are composite resin or ceramic restorations.

 Our preference is ceramic inlays or onlays because they are as tooth-like a restoration as we are able to do.
 Ceramic restorations are excellent at preserving and reinforcing natural tooth structure, it is non-metallic and long lasting.